-Ecotherapy begins with the premise that our disconnection from nature–and our abuse of the environment–contribute to the chronic stress and emotional challenges of modern life.
-Reconnecting with nature, therefore, may help us to regulate the nervous system, heal from trauma, strengthen relationships, and find greater balance in our lives.
+Ecotherapy begins with the assumption that our disconnection from nature–and our abuse of the environment–contribute to the chronic stress and emotional challenges of modern life.
+Reconnecting with nature, therefore, may help us to regulate the nervous system, heal from trauma, strengthen relationships, activate our creative potential, and find greater balance in our lives.